Elections in Spain: Regional elections

 Elections to the unicameral parliaments of the autonomous communities of Spain are held every four years.
-Twelve of the seventeen autonomous parliaments (Aragon, Asturias, Balearic Islands, Canary Islands, Cantabria, Castile and León, Castilla–La Mancha, Extremadura, La Rioja, Madrid, Murcia and Navarre) take place the same day, the fourth Sunday of May of the year before a leap year; the last election was held on 26 May 2019.
+Most of the seventeen autonomous parliaments elections take place the same day, the fourth Sunday of May of the year before a leap year; the last election was held on 28 May 2023.
+Despite this, not all the regions celebrate elections at the same time due to the power of the regional presidents to call early elections if necessary.